karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 * **Q:** Does CookieBlock work outside of the EU?

   **A:** Yes, despite the fact that other countries do not have as advanced privacy regulations as the EU, the classification model works independently of your location.
+Note that CookieBlock will not cause websites to start displaying popups, only the cookies are being filtered.

   For websites other than in English, the model can have slightly reduced performance, as it cannot extract all meaningful features about the cookie content.
 However, the most useful features for the classification are language agnostic, so this might have only a minor impact.
 Enjoy what is called Brussels effect.

 * **Q:** Can I use CookieBlock together with other extensions?